pablogila/CrystalReader/README.md

 Please feel free to contact me if you have any questions or suggestions.
-If you find this scripts useful, a citation would be greatly appreciated :D
+If you find these scripts useful, a citation would be greatly appreciated :D
 *Gila-Herranz, Pablo.
 “CrystalReader”, 2023. https://github.com/pablogila/CrystalReader*